 To determine your basis in the house, you need to look at what you paid for the home, plus any capital improvements you made to the residence.
 Capital improvements can be the bathroom renovation, the garage you converted into a recreation room, etc.

-This is why it’s always a good idea to keep receipts from any improvements you make to your house.
+This is why it’s always a good idea to keep receipts for any improvements you make to your house.
 It all matters when you are calculating your basis.
 Once you know what you have invested, then you can subtract that number from the sale price of the home to get your actual profit.

 Keep in mind that even if you do not meet the exact standards for the exclusion – say you lived there only a year and a half – you can still use a portion of it to protect your profits.
 The exact amount will be based on how closely you do fit the standards.
 At a year and a half, you would be at 75% of the requirement, meaning you could get a 75% exclusion.

-The information contained in this article is believed to be accurate, however every person’s individual tax situation may be different, therefore before acting on the information contained herein, you should consult a qualified tax accountant or attorney.
+The information contained in this article is believed to be accurate.
+However every person’s individual tax situation may be different, therefore before acting on the information contained herein, you should consult a qualified tax accountant or attorney.

-Other Helpful Real Estate Tax Related Articles
+Other Helpful Real Estate Tax-Related Articles

 - How to get an abatement on high property taxes via Maximum Real Estate Exposure.